comex/namedarg/README.md

   // In "nightly" mode:
   fn foo{bar:}(bar: u32) {}
   // ^^^^^^^^^ this whole thing is stuffed into an Ident token so it's treated as
-  //           a name, even though it's not a valid ident if written by hand)
+  //           a name, even though it's not a valid ident in vanilla Rust)
   // ditto for the call:
   foo{bar:}(bar: 5);